Newcastle University: Sport

 Newcastle is one of the leading universities for sport in the UK and is consistently ranked within the top 12 out of 152 higher education institutions in the British Universities and Colleges Sport (BUCS) rankings.
 More than 50 student-led sports clubs are supported through a team of professional staff and a network of indoor and outdoor sports facilities based over four sites.
 The university have a strong rugby history and were the winners of the Northumberland Senior Cup in 1965.

 The university enjoys a friendly sporting rivalry with local universities.
 The Stan Calvert Cup was held between 1994 and 2018 by major sports teams from Newcastle and Northumbria University.
-The Northumbrian Water University Boat Race has also taken place between the rowing clubs of Newcastle and Durham University.
+The Boat Race of the North has also taken place between the rowing clubs of Newcastle and Durham University.

-As of 2023, Newcastle University F.C. currently compete in men's senior football in the Northern League Division Two.
+As of 2023, Newcastle University F.C. compete in men's senior football in the Northern League Division Two.

+The university's Cochrane Park sports facility was a training venue for the teams playing football games at St James' Park for the 2012 London Olympics.